loranstefani/npi/README.md

 ===========

 This is a redesign of the National Plan and Provider Enumeration System (NPPES).
-NPPES is a system managed by the Cevters for Medicare and Medicaid Services (CMS).See http://cms.hhs.gov for more information.
+NPPES is a system managed by the Ceters for Medicare and Medicaid Services (CMS).
+See http://cms.hhs.gov for more information.
 NPPES is designed to enumerate all providers in the United States.

 The Google Group for this project is here: https://groups.google.com/d/forum/nppes